-For the year ended 31 December 2023, the Group recorded profit for the year attributable to the owners of the Company of approximately RMB8,521,000 (year ended 31 December 2022: RMB5,586,000).
-The increase was primarily attributable to the increase in revenue.
+For the year ended 31 December 2024, the Group recorded profit for the year attributable to the owners of the Company of approximately RMB4,350,000 (year ended 31 December 2023: RMB8,521,000).
+The decrease was primarily attributable to the impairment of goodwill related to the Marine fire-fighting equipment cash-generating unit.
+This goodwill was originated from the acquisition of Shanghai An Hang in 2016 and represents the excess of the purchase price over the fair value of the acquired net assets.